Course: Clinical Biochemistry

 Learning activities and teaching methods

-Monologic (reading, lecture, briefing)
+Monologic (reading, lecture, briefing), Dialogic (discussion, interview, brainstorming)

 Learning outcomes